judith-tonhauser/projective-probability-ARCHIVED/plan.md

 |  say | A&H 2012: neither veridical nor factive, database: 0.8  | no  | no  |
 | think  | classical non-trigger, doesn't entail or presuppose complement, database: -0.5   |  no  |  no  |
 |  suggest  |  database: 2nd lowest, -0.8  |  no | no  |

-Currently:
-- 7 predicates (at the top) that are clearly projective and veridical (yes/yes)
-- 4 predicates (at the bottom) that are clearly not projective and not veridical (no/no)

 ## 20 eventualities (described by main or embedded clauses) and two facts about the world each
 **10 women's names / 10 men's names**